Kazim-C/lift-simulation/README.md

 ### Solution

-Improving on this design seemed at first extremely easy, but the mechanical lift is actually hard or impossible to improve on some scenarios:
+Improving on this design seemed extremely easy, but the mechanical lift is actually hard or impossible to improve on some scenarios:

     1. You are at ground floor, the lift is at ground floor and you want to go to the second floor.
     2. You are on the second floor, the lift is on third floor and you want to go to the gorund floor.

-The solution I came up with was to write an algorithm that cuts the unecessary travel to the top and bottom to change direction.
+One solution was to write an algorithm that cuts the unecessary travel to the top and bottom to change direction.

 Improved Algorithms: